dmlc/dlpack/docs/source/python_spec.rst

 the ``deleter`` of the ``DLManagedTensor`` when the ``"dltensor"``-named capsule is no longer needed.

-The consumer must transer ownership of the ``DLManangedTensor`` from the capsule to its own object.
-It does so by renaming the capsule to ``"used_dltensor"`` to ensure that ``PyCapsule_Destructor`` will not get called (ensured if ``PyCapsule_Destructor`` calls ``deleter`` only for capsules whose name is ``"dltensor"``), but the ``deleter`` of the ``DLManagedTensor`` will be called by the destructor of the consumer library object created to own the ``DLManagerTensor`` obtained from the capsule.
+The consumer must transer ownership of the ``DLManagedTensor`` from the capsule to its own object.
+It does so by renaming the capsule to ``"used_dltensor"`` to ensure that ``PyCapsule_Destructor`` will not get called (ensured if ``PyCapsule_Destructor`` calls ``deleter`` only for capsules whose name is ``"dltensor"``), but the ``deleter`` of the ``DLManagedTensor`` will be called by the destructor of the consumer library object created to own the ``DLManagedTensor`` obtained from the capsule.
 Below is an example of the capsule deleter written in the Python C API which is called either when the refcount on the capsule named ``"dltensor"`` reaches zero or the consumer decides to deallocate its array: